 2. Who is your target customer?

 Given the complexity of the landscape, and with so many different mobile devices available it’s important to consider who you are trying to reach.
 You may find that all of your customers are teenagers using Blackberry phones and only use them for texting, email and browsing the web.
 Alternatively you could be serving mid 20s male iPhone power users.
+Therefore, you might want to hire iOS developers to create an app for iPhone users.

 You probably have a good understanding of your typical customers, but you might not know what mobile devices they use (which is important).
 Log in to your website analytics account e.g. Google Analytics.
 You should be able to see what devices and browsers people are using to access your website, which should give you a feel for which platform you should work on first.